cs-ahmed/Hands-on-SHA1-Collisions-Using-sha1collider/README.md

 ### 1. Introduction

-Cryptographic hash functions compress messages of arbitrary length into an output of short, fixed length.
+Cryptographic hash functions compress any message of arbitrary length into an output of short, fixed length.
 This output, referred to as its digest, is used to cross check the input data's identity by comparing it to a known digest for that data.
 If a hash function is secure and meets all requirements to be considered a cryptographic hash